thepen2/app-tree/docs/apdu.md

 ### Tree cryptocurrency transaction signing

 Otherwise signing requests are used to sign transaction data.
 In this case, byte [10] of the CDATA is the transaction type, a hexadecimal character other than 0x3a.
 There can be either 1, 2 or 3 recipients of a Tree cryptocurrency transaction, flagged by byte [86] of the CData.
 The recipient 2 blockchain address and amount fields are only present if the number of recipients is 2.
+The additional recipient 3 blockchain address and amount fields are only present if the number of recipients is 3.
 The full format of a cryptocurrency transaction signing request is as follows:

 | Length      | Description     |
 |-------------|-----------------|